GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Full-Resolution Residual Networks for Semantic Segmentation in Street Scenes](https://arxiv.org/abs/1611.08323).
 Combines multi-scale context with pixel-level accuracy by using two processing streams within the network.
 The residual stream carries information at the full image resolution, enabling precise adherence to segment boundaries.
 The pooling stream undergoes a sequence of pooling operations to obtain robust features for recognition.
 The two streams are coupled at the full image resolution using residuals.
 In the code, this is the FRRN model.

+- [Large Kernel Matters -- Improve Semantic Segmentation by Global Convolutional Network](https://arxiv.org/abs/1703.02719).
+Proposes a Global Convolutional Network to address both the classification and localization issues for the semantic segmentation.
+Uses large separable kernals to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.

 - Or make your own and plug and play!